First impeachment trial of Donald Trump: Republican plans

-As the articles of impeachment moved to a vote before the full House and referral to the Senate for trial, Mitch McConnell met with White House Counsel Pat Cipollone and congressional liaison Eric Ueland, later stating, "Everything I do during this I'm coordinating with the White House counsel.
+As the articles of impeachment moved to a vote before the full House and referral to the Senate for trial, Mitch McConnell met with White House Counsel Pat Cipollone and White House Congressional Liaison Eric Ueland, later stating, "Everything I do during this I'm coordinating with the White House counsel.
 There will be no difference between the president's position and our position as to how to handle this ...
 I'm going to take my cues from the president's lawyers."
 As part of the "total coordination", McConnell said the president's lawyers could decide if witnesses would be called for the trial.
 McConnell also said there was "no chance" the Senate would convict Trump and remove him from office, while declaring his wish that all Senate Republicans would acquit Trump of both charges.
 On December 14, Judiciary Committee chairman Lindsey Graham said, "I am trying to give a pretty clear signal I have made up my mind.
 I'm not trying to pretend to be a fair juror here ...
 I will do everything I can to make [the impeachment trial] die quickly."
 Three days later, McConnell said, "I'm not an impartial juror.
 This is a political process.
 There is not anything judicial about it.
 Impeachment is a political decision."
 The Constitution mandates senators to take an impeachment oath, in which by Senate rules is stated, "I will do impartial justice according to the Constitution and laws, so help me God."